AlexanderLabWHOI/EUKulele/README.md

 1. Metagenomic or metatranscriptomic sample files (unless using the provided sample data)
 2. A database to align the contigs from the metagenome/metatranscriptome to

-Three databases are supported by default from within `EUKulele`, and may be downloaded and formatted automatically if the user chooses:
+Three databases are supported by default from within `EUKulele`, and may be downloaded and formatted automatically if the user chooses (or if another reference directory is not specified/does not exist):
 - [PhyloDB](https://drive.google.com/drive/u/0/folders/0B-BsLZUMHrDQfldGeDRIUHNZMEREY0g3ekpEZFhrTDlQSjQtbm5heC1QX2V6TUxBeFlOejQ)
 - [EukProt](https://figshare.com/articles/EukProt_a_database_of_genome-scale_predicted_proteins_across_the_diversity_of_eukaryotic_life/12417881/2)
 - [MMETSP](https://zenodo.org/record/1212585#.Xw3PoJNKhTZ)

 ### Downloading and configuring EUKulele

-When `EUKulele` is used as a Python package, it will attempt to install dependent software for you.
+When used as a Python package, `EUKulele` will independently attempt to install dependent software for you.
 However, this is prone to error based on the idiosyncracies of your system.
 Hence, it is recommended that you create and activate a `conda` environment for `EUKulele`, by running the command

 ```
 conda env create -f src/EUKulele/EUKulele-env.yaml
 ```

 from the base directory, and then typing `conda activate EUKulele`.
+When `EUKulele` is used as a `conda` package, all dependent software will be checked for automatically.

 ### Basic usage

+#### Python module

 Inside of a Python script, include `import EUKulele` in the header.